EQEmu/eqemu-docs-v2/docs/categories/installation/configure-your-eqemu_config.md

 # Configure your eqemu_config

-{% hint style="warning" %}
+!!! warning
       If you make use of the various services listed below, be sure to **open the corresponding ports** on your server / firewall / router to TCP and UDP traffic!
-{% endhint %}

 {% hint style="danger" %}
 STOP!
 Did you read the line above?
 It's a **really** important tip.
-{% endhint %}

 | Legend |
 | :--- |